 East Riding of Yorkshire SEND JSNA home page

 This page is the first of a set of East Riding JSNA web-pages related to special educational needs or disability (SEND), details of the other pages can be found below.
 The aim of the East Riding JSNA website, is to describe the population of children and young people aged 0-24 (up to 25th birthday) years within the East Riding, with identified special educational needs.
+This website will compliment a separate SEND JSNA Intelligence document, which will be made available on these pages when published in early 2025.

+The SEND JSNA website contains downloadable files and is frequently updated when new information becomes available.
 The SEND section of the JSNA website has been divided into 4 main pages outlined in the bulleted list below.

 - The East Riding JSNA SEND home page (this page)